AmauryVanEspen/Maltego_transforms/README.md

 ## Explore Our Transforms

-Browse our curated collection of Maltego transforms in the [Transforms](transforms/) directory.
+Browse our curated collection of Maltego transforms in the [Transforms](transforms/) directory (empty).
 You'll find official transforms from the Maltego developer's page, community-contributed transforms, and even custom transforms developed by users like you.

 ## Contribute and Collaborate